 David A. Ramsay.
-Mr. Ramsay has served as member of our board of directors since June 2011.
-Since February 2018, Mr. Ramsay has served as Senior Vice President and Chief Financial Officer of Bonti, Inc., a private, clinical stage biotechnology company focused on the development and commercialization of neurotoxin products for therapeutic and aesthetic applications.
-Additionally, since January 2017, Mr. Ramsay has served on the board of directors of F1 Oncology, Inc., a private biotechnology company focused on the discovery and development of adoptive cellular therapies for solid tumors.
+Mr. Ramsay has served as a member of our Board of Directors since April 2017 and as a member of the board of directors of Mast Therapeutics, Inc. from June 2011 to April 2017.
+Mr. Ramsay currently provides consulting services to biotechnology companies, both publicly traded and privately-held.
+Mr. Ramsay serves on the board of La Jolla Pharmaceutical Company (NADSAQ: LJPC), as well as the board of Exuma Biotech, Inc., a privately held biotechnology company.
+From February 2018 to October 2018, Mr. Ramsay served as Senior Vice President and Chief Financial Officer of Bonti, Inc., a private, clinical stage biotechnology company focused on the development and commercialization of neurotoxin products for therapeutic and aesthetic applications.
 Mr. Ramsay served as Chief Financial Officer of Halozyme Therapeutics, Inc. (NASDAQ: HALO), a biotechnology company developing and commercializing novel oncology therapies, from May 2013 until his retirement in July 2015 and from 2003 to May 2009.
 He also served as Halozyme's Vice President, Corporate Development from May 2009 to May 2013.
 From 2000 to 2003, Mr. Ramsay was Vice President, Chief Financial Officer of Lathian Systems, Inc., a provider of technology-based sales solutions for the life science industry.
 From 1998 to 2000, he was with Valeant Pharmaceuticals International, Inc. (formerly ICN Pharmaceuticals, Inc.), a multinational specialty pharmaceutical company, where he served as Vice President, Treasurer and Director, Corporate Finance.
 Mr. Ramsay began his career at Deloitte & Touche, where he obtained his CPA license.
 Mr. Ramsay holds a B.S. in business administration from the University of California, Berkeley and a M.B.A. with a dual major in finance and strategic management from The Wharton School at the University of Pennsylvania.
-We believe Mr. Ramsay's significant experience as chief financial officer of life science companies, particularly his experiences at Halozyme during its successful development and its commercialization of its first products, and at a large audit and financial advisory firm, qualify him to serve on the board of directors.
+We believe Mr. Ramsay's significant experience as chief financial officer of life science companies, particularly his experiences at Halozyme during its successful development and its commercialization of its first products, and at a large audit and financial advisory firm, qualify him to serve on the Board of Directors.